Cpt-Falcon/StringAdderExample/README.md

 To run:

+1. Clone the branch.
-Clone the branch load into visual studio and build.
-Requires 4.7.1 .net framework.
+2. Load into visual studio and build in debug or release.
+3. This project uses and requires .net framework version 4.7.1.